 Faculty in Tift College of Education believe that technology and web enhanced learning opportunities are effective in increasing student engagement and in deepening student learning.
-To that end, many faculty members in the College incorporate web based learning tools, including course management systems such as Blackboard and Moodle, blogs, and Wiki’s within traditional face-to-face courses.
+To that end, many faculty members in the College incorporate web based learning tools, including course management systems such as Canvas and Moodle, blogs, and Wiki’s within traditional face-to-face courses.

 Tift offers two graduate programs, as well as a number of general education, elective, and major courses in a totally online format.
 Students have the flexibility to choose between face-to-face, hybrid, and totally online courses as they complete their degree programs.